 MARYLAND Penalties for possession/use of paraphernalia (continued) A person aged 18 or older who violates the prohibition against delivering, selling, or manufacturing drug paraphernalia by delivering it to a minor at least three (3) years younger is guilty of a separate misdemeanor, subject to eight (8) years imprisonment, a fine up to \$15,000, or both.
 It is unlawful to obtain, attempt to obtain, possess or distribute controlled paraphernalia to administer a controlled substance.
 Except in cases of marijuana, a violation is a misdemeanor subject to imprisonment up to four (4) years, a fine up to \$25,000, or both.
 Is paraphernalia allowed in any context?
 Drug paraphernalia does not include equipment designed for testing, analyzing, or identifying a controlled dangerous substance.
 Public officials and certain authorized police department civilian employees may temporarily possess drug paraphernalia or controlled paraphernalia incidental to the discharge of official or employee duties.
 Syringe services program staff or participants do not violate state law for possessing or distributing controlled paraphernalia or drug paraphernalia whenever such possession or distribution is a direct result of authorized program activities.
-Opioid overdose outreach program staff, volunteers, or participants do not violate state law for possession or distributing controlled paraphernalia whenever such possession or distributing controlled paraphernalia or drug paraphernalia whenever such possession or distribution is a direct result of authorized program activities.
+Opioid overdose outreach program staff, volunteers, or participants do not violate state law for possessing or distributing controlled paraphernalia or drug paraphernalia whenever such possession or distribution is a direct result of authorized program activities.
 Person meeting the requirements for applicability of the overdose assistance protection in MD.
-CODE ANN., CRIM.
-PROC. § 1-210 (West 2021) is immune from arrest, charge, or prosecution for a violation of using, possessing, and possessing with intent to sell drug paraphernalia.
+Code Ann., Crim.
+Proc. § 1-210 (West 2021) is immune from arrest, charge, or prosecution for a violation of using, possessing, and possessing with intent to sell drug paraphernalia.
 Forfeiture Drug paraphernalia and controlled paraphernalia are subject to forfeiture.
 Other provisions of note MD.
 CODE ANN., CRIM.
 LAW. § 5-619 (West 2021) contains a list of factors that a court must consider in determining if an object is drug paraphernalia.

-MARYLAND Recently proposed legislation S.B.
+Recently proposed legislation • S.B.
 420, 2021 Leg., 442nd Sess.
 (Md.
 2021) (vetoed by the Governor).
 This bill would repeal the prohibition against using or possessing with intent to use drug paraphernalia to inject, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance.
-In addition, the bill would lower drug paraphernalia penalties for second and subsequent convictions.
-H.B.
+In addition, the bill would lower drug paraphernalia penalties for second and subsequent convictions. • H.B.
 372, 2021 Leg., 442nd Sess.
 (Md.
-2021) (bill died in II.B.
-572, 2021 Ecg., 442 Sess.
-(Md.
-2021) (off died in Senate after House passage).
+2021) (bill died in Senate after House passage).
 Similar to S.B.
-420, although it did not contain a reduction in penalties.
-II.B.
+420, although it did not contain a reduction in penalties. • H.B.
 720 and S.B.
 704, 2020 Leg., 441st Sess.
 (Md.
 2020) (bills died in committee).
 Similar to H.B.
 372.